Mint SIM review: The AC community weighs in

 If you carry two phones around like me and can turn on wireless tethering with the other device, it really makes up for the shortfalls.
 If you're cool with occasional inconsistencies in data speeds, then it's also less worrisome.
 Call quality and messaging are more than adequate, so if you really need a cheap phone plan with the promise of internet in uncongested areas and off-peak times, this could be the answer for you.

+Concluding the 3-month social experiment with the service, I decided to re-up for another year, which at the time was offered for $199 for 12-months, based on the 2 GB plan (currently you can get the exact same plan for $184.00, including tax).
+Originally I had been a bit more hesitant to recommend the service as a primary form of service – and if you need unlimited data and like to carrier finance phones, I still don't.

+However, if you like cheap service that's reliable and you purchase your own phones, I would definitely recommend giving it a try.
+It could work really well for you.

 So there you go.
-Mint SIM is a great choice for people who don't need tethering, and can deal with a few occasional slowdowns when it comes to cheap wireless data service.
+Mint SIM is a great choice for people who don't need a lot of add-ons, and can deal with a few occasional slowdowns when it comes to cheap wireless data service.

 Head to our dedicated Mint SIM forums to ask questions and get more information!

-Note: Update: DecAway returned to his Mint SIM service four months later and noted that it's still quite good.
-"For the most part, the service has been reliable, and efficient – especially for the price."
-He noted that it appears reliability and speed had increased, and that it was "generally just more efficient ... the difference is appreciated and I am definitely happier with the service than I was in the beginning."